In-House MEMS Chip Fabrication

-MEMS-based optical switches can be grouped into two approaches: digital and analog.
+MEMS-based optical switches can be grouped into two approaches: digital 1D and analog 2D.
 In both cases, micro-mirrors are actuated to redirect light from a given input port to a given output port.
-In analog 1xN switches, a mirror is rotated to obtain the switch function, requiring electronics with firmware to maintain each coupling position and compensate for temperature dependence.
-These switches have drawbacks of may drift over time; slow due to the need to reset after each switching; lost position when power off, and hitless issues in which the signal may leak into unintended channels during switching.
+In analog 2D switches, a mirror is rotated to obtain the switch function, requiring electronics with firmware to maintain each coupling position.
+These switches have drawbacks of lost position when power is off and hitless issues in which the signal may leak into unintended channels during switching.
 The 2D is also unsuitable for inputting light through several ports simultaneously, which may overreach the power threshold and cause damage to the mirror.
 However, 2D is the lowest for 1xN switch, when N>8.

-In digital switches, each mirror only moves within two positions: in or out of the light path.
-We use a proprietary thermally actuated digital MEMS offering major advantages over analog MEMS.
-These include high reliability, intrinsic temperature insensitive, no drift over time, fast switching, latching to the positions against vibrations, simple, straightforward electronic driver interface, direct low driving voltage, fail-safe preserving light paths when power removed.
-Agiltron produces the MEMS chips in our 6” foundry, which enables us to offer the most competitive pricing.
+In 1D MEMS switches, each mirror only moves within two positions digitally: in or out of the light path.
+We use a proprietary thermally actuated digital MEMS offering major advantages of fast switching, direct low driving voltage, fail-safe latching against vibrations, and preserving light paths when power is removed.
 A typical MEMS mirror arrangement and principle of operation of a digital optical switch is shown in Figure 2.

 Large Motion MEMS Technology

 Conventional MEMS are based on electrostatic actuation that is prone to electrical charge build-up induced drift and moisture-induced electrical shorting requiring expensive hermetic sealing.
-Photonwares’ MEMS is based on the electro-thermal driven actuation principle.
+Agiltron’s MEMS is based on the electro-thermal-driven actuation principle.
 Our unique etMEMSTM design provides advantages for fiber optic components, including: